jgraph/www.diagrams.net-source/_posts/2020-04-15-mermaid-diagrams.md

 ### UML class diagram

-The following is how the simple class diagram template from diagrams.net would look in Mermaid Markdownish syntax.
+The following is how the simple class diagram template from diagrams.net would look in Mermaid syntax.

 ```
 classDiagram